Notre-Solutions/Inship-Website/src/content/products/CAPS.md

         searching purposes.
     - title: Approval
       description: >-
-        Documents can be easily approved with one click with all relevant information displayed on screen.
+        With all relevant information displayed on screen, documents can be easily approved with one click .
     - title: Bulk Approvals
       description: >-
         All documents from one supplier or all PO matched documents can be